関 三本杉 VG10 三徳包丁 黒檀柄

 Knife Care

-Store in a dry place—preferably with a sheath or blade guard.
+- Store in a dry area, preferably with a wooden sheath (saya).

 オプションを選択